paulo-789/Akan-Names-generator/README.md

 The website requires one to fill in the correct gender ,then the year you were  born, the day/date  and the century.
 Upon completion of filling in your details writings colored in red appears indicating your name and the day of the week you were born.

+### Contribution
+ Feel free to air out you views of what you think I should improve on or what I should stop doing.